Luan1Schons/JsonPort/README.md

 - **Python 3.13** - Full support with all features

 All features including dataclasses, type hints, datetime handling, and file operations work consistently across all supported Python versions.

+> **Note**: Python 3.7 reached End of Life (EOL) in June 2023.
+While JsonPort still supports Python 3.7 for compatibility with existing projects, we recommend upgrading to Python 3.8+ for new projects.
+The CI/CD pipeline tests Python 3.8+ due to GitHub Actions limitations.

 ## Quick Start